vp-98/DL-Multilabel-Classification-PDD/README.md

 1. Converted multi-label classification problem into conventional multi-classification problem
 2. Perfomed One-hot-vector encoding of the categorical variables
 3. Implemented SMOTE for generating synthetic samples for dataset without class imbalance
-4. Machine Learning techniqus MLP, RF, SVM and DT: Model training, prediction and comparison
+4. Machine Learning techniqus MLP, RF, SVM and DT for both balanced and imbalanced datasets: Model training, prediction and comparison
+5. Implemented DNN-MLP model using Keras function API for both balanced and imbalanced datasets: Model training, prediction and comparison
+6. Performed ablation study for hidden layers of DNN-MLP model evaluating the impact of each hidden layer on the accuracy of the model
+7. Created our own DNN-MLP model using PyTorch Neural Network Modules for training of both balanced and imbalanced datasets: Model prediction and comparison

 ### References
 [[1](https://www.sciencedirect.com/science/article/pii/S2352914821000356)] Israel Elujide, Stephen G. Fashoto, Bunmi Fashoto, Elliot Mbunge, Sakinat O. Folorunso, and Jeremiah O. Olamijuwon.
 2021.
 Application of deep and machine learning techniques for multilabel classification performance on psychotic disorder diseases.
 Informatics in Medicine Unlocked, 23:100545